makohda/IDRC_first_step_course_2018/README.md

 `$ less test_variant_data_01.tsv`
 _Push Q key for quit_

 more/less is a viewer.
 Originally, there is more.
-Then, less was developped.
+Then, less was developed.

 cat command means con**cat**enate.
 Concatenate multiple file, like this
 `$ cat fileA fileB`